 The Paperwork Process

-Once you have been hired into a position, you will complete the appropriate work voucher and confidentiality agreements.
+Once you have been hired into a position, you will complete the appropriate work onboarding tasks and confidentiality agreements you will receive via Workday.
 All the forms you need to complete can be found on the Portal, under the Office of Student Employment.

 IMPORTANT: International students who have not previously held an on-campus job are required to go to the Office of International Student & Scholar Services (ISSS)and the Student Employment Office before working any hours.

 Taking an on-campus job involves a commitment.
 When you accept employment, you become a member of a working unit that depends on you.
 You are expected to:

 - Report an accurate summary of previous work history to your employer (upon his/her request)

 - Establish a work schedule that does not interfere with your scheduled classes